Charly Jordan Gets Sexy & Sudsy In The Bath For Triple Photo Update

 Charly Jordan celebrated a milestone on Instagram with a sexy set of three photos during bath time.
 The hot update was shared on her page over the weekend and captured the model in barely any clothing.

-The first image in the series showed the model inside of a bathtub, but she did not use a geotag that specifically indicated her location.
-The tub was positioned in front of a set of large windows that allowed plenty of sunlight to escape in and spill over her toned figure.
+The first image in the series showed the model inside a bathtub, but she did not use a geotag that specifically indicated her location.
+The tub was positioned in front of a set of large windows that allowed plenty of sunlight to spill over her toned figure.
 A piece of a light fixture and stainless steel bath fixtures could also be seen in the image.
 Charly knelt in the tub and treated fans to a glimpse of her black bikini bottoms.

 The social media star gazed into the camera with an alluring stare and strategically placed her hands over her chest to cover what was necessary to meet Instagram’s nudity guidelines.
 Charly’s skin-baring look still treated fans to a view of her cleavage, which was a few shades lighter than her tanned figure.
-Charly had white, soapy suds dripping from her chest to down to her taut tummy.
+Charly had white, soapy suds dripping from her chest to her taut tummy.

 The second image in the set was similar but showed the model posed in profile.
 In that particular photo, Charly showed off her chiseled abs as a tease of her legs.
-Her bikini bottoms had thick straps at stretched over her hips and helped to accentuate her tiny midsection and waist.
+Her bikini bottoms had thick straps that stretched over her hips and helped accentuate her tiny midsection and waist.
 The last image in the series captured the model with her head tilted back toward the ceiling.

 Charly added a single gold bracelet to her wrist and wore a pair of dangly earrings as her only accessories.
 Her long, blond locks were worn soaking wet and tumbled over her back and shoulders.
 It looked like she was wearing a minor application of makeup that included defined brows, eyeliner, mascara, blush, and a nude lip.